ronliskey/hugo_scripts/README.md

 ## gallerymaker.sh

-of optimized image and thumbnail files for use in Hugo Easy Gallery.
+Creates a directory of optimized images  and thumbnail files for use in Hugo Easy Gallery.

 1. Creates a new drectory for the resulting gallery images.
 (Will not overwrite existing directories).
 1. Creates reasonably sized images (defaut: 1200px wide)